Restorative Environments: How Spaces Regulate the Nervous System

 Digital overwhelm is not a discipline problem — it is a nervous system problem.
 Research from Gloria Mark and Adam Gazzaley reveals why information overload drains you in five distinct dimensions that willpower cannot fix.

 What Is Neuroarchitecture?
-How the Spaces You Inhabit Shape Your Nervous System
+Spaces and Your Nervous System

 What Is Neuroarchitecture?
-How the Spaces You Inhabit Shape Your Nervous System
+Spaces and Your Nervous System

 Neuroarchitecture reveals how ceiling height, natural light, and room curvature shape your stress response.
 The science of designing spaces that regulate your nervous system.